pyparsing module - Classes and methods to define and execute parsing grammars

 [Since first writing this description of pyparsing in late 2003, this technique for developing parsers has become more widespread, under the name Parsing Expression Grammars - PEGs.
 See more information on PEGs here .]

 Here is a program to parse "Hello, World!" (or any greeting of the form "salutation, addressee!"):

 from pyparsing import Word, alphas greet = Word(alphas) + "," + Word(alphas) + "!" hello = "Hello, World!" print(hello, "->", greet.parseString(hello))

 The Python representation of the grammar is quite readable, owing to the self-explanatory class names, and the use of ‘+’, ‘|’ and ‘^’ operator definitions.

-The parsed results returned from parseString() can be accessed as a nested list, a dictionary, or an object with named attributes.
+The parsed results returned from parseString() is a collection of type ParseResults, which can be accessed as a nested list, a dictionary, or an object with named attributes.

 The pyparsing module handles some of the problems that are typically vexing when writing text parsers: